-The GNTO developed a Communication Strategy of Greece for the 2010-2013 triennium.
-Their own balance of previous advertising campaigns from 1999-2009 is worth considering.
-Criticism included the inconsistency of logos and mottos, They acknowledged a "lack of consistency in the messages communicated for Greece - no singular narrative - creating a fragmented image of Greece as a destination" and pointed out that they had been delivering "different messages every year with a different promise to visitors, but all selling the same product (sea & sun / ancient ruins)".
-Fearing that the Greek experience be limited to those three features, they began to work on a more comprehensive brand image.
+The GNTO developed a Communication Strategy of Greece for the 2010-2013 triennium.126 Their own balance of previous advertising campaigns from 1999-2009 is worth considering.
+Criticism included the inconsistency of logos and mottos,127 making it impossible to create a distinguishable national identity.
+They acknowledged a "lack of consistency in the messages communicated for Greece - no singular narrative - creating a fragmented image of Greece as a destination" and pointed out that they had been delivering "different messages every year with a different promise to visitors, but all selling the same product (sea & sun / ancient ruins)".128 Fearing that the Greek experience be limited to those three features, they began to work on a more comprehensive brand image.
 That image would not be restricted to summer tourism, but would diversify its target groups and seasons.